spatie/laravel-model-states/README.md

 }
 ```

+Note that you only need to provide a manual mapping, if the concrete state classes don't live within the same directory as their abstract state class.

 ### State transitions

 Next up, you can make transition classes which will take care of state transitions for you.
 Here's an example of a transition class which will mark the payment as failed with an error message.